PRICE REDUCED Unsigned Reading, Berks County, Pennsylvania Pre-Revolution era Possibly Virginia

 available at $5,800

 Unsigned Gentleman's Target Rifle, Tennessee or Mississippi, ca 1850

 This iron mounted target rifle has superior construction, excellent condition, and is singular in design and execution of its decoration.
 Every element is hand made, hand decorated, with no signature.
 Decorative details include a series of punched circles forming borders and circular silver inserts amoungst the punchwork borders.
 I believe this gunsmith trained under one of the masters of The Cumberland, the area of central Tennessee and southern Kentucky.
 He probably moved west to Nashville and later Memphis or south to Natchez.
+Taking a second look at the decoration you may notice a gambling or casino theme.
 According to family history the rifle was purchased in Memphis in the 1940's.
 Whatever this man's history he was a master gunsmith.
 The 38 & 1/2 inch .42 cal rifled barrel has a cast German silver patent breech with a decorative adjustable rear sight.

 A peep sight with a hooded front sight was added later.
 The cheekpiece inlay is unusual as is the decorative toeplate.
 Ther triggerguard is a masterpiece of ironwork including several circular inlays of silver amoungst his punchwork boder decoration.
 Only the most advanced blacksmith could fabricate this trigger guard ending in such a masterful volute.
 The collector who steps up to this rifle will appreciate and enjoy it; it is superb. email me for more pictures.